vmargb/region-pin/README.md

 ---

-## The problem it solves:
+## The problem this solves:
-You're editing a function that uses a long struct, function (or any other chunk of code) defined far away in your code or in another file, and you keep jumping back and forth to remember the field or arg names. `region-pin` lets you save that snippet once under a name, then preview a syntax-highlighted floating preview of it in the corner of the window.
+You're editing code that uses a long struct, function (or any other chunk of code) defined somewhere far away or in another file, and you keep jumping back and forth to remember the field or arg names. `region-pin` lets you save that snippet once under a name, then preview a syntax-highlighted floating preview of it in the corner of your window.

 ### Why not just split the window?

-This was the design of *v0.1.0*, and it wastes space.
-A full-width split ends up showing a huge blank margin of wasted space next to the snippet you actually want.
+This was the design of *v0.1.0*, and it wasted space.
+A full-width split ends up showing a huge blank margin of unused space next to the snippet you actually want.
-Not to mention, when you already have a window split, adding an additional one becomes inconvenient.
+Not to mention, when you already have a complicated window configuration set up, adding one more gets even messier.

-Instead, a `region-pin` *floats* at the top of the frame regardless of your window configuration.
+Instead, `region-pin` *floats* at the top of the frame regardless of your window configuration.

-However, in terminal Emacs, it automatically falls back to the small window split docked to the top of the frame since it can't create child frames.
+However, terminal Emacs doesn't support child frames, in this case it automatically falls back to a window split docked to the top of the frame.

 ## Install